Title

 Questions (Commonwealth Act No. 342)

-A person with a certificate from the Board of Accountancy is authorized to style himself and be known as a 'Certified Public Accountant' and use the abbreviated title 'C.P.A.'
+Any person who has received from the Board of Accountancy a certificate of qualification to practice as a public accountant under the Act may style himself and be known as a “Certified Public Accountant” and use the abbreviated title “C.P.A.”

-Applicants must be citizens of the Philippine Islands, the United States, or foreign countries granting similar privileges to Filipino citizens, and must be over twenty-one years of age.
+Applicants must be citizens of the Philippine Islands or the United States, or of foreign countries granting similar privileges to Philippine citizens, and must be over twenty-one (21) years of age.

-Applicants must be of good moral character, graduates of high schools with a four-year course or have equivalent education, and must have at least three years of practical experience in professional accounting or three years of study in accounting and commercial subjects certified by a recognized college or university.
+Applicants must be graduates of high schools having a four-year course or have an equivalent education, and must have at least three years of practical experience in professional accounting, OR three years of study in accounting and commercial subjects as certified by a college or university recognized by the Government.

-Yes, it applies to all active resident members of such partnerships or corporations, but not to non-resident members.
+Yes.
+It applies to all active resident members of partnerships or corporations engaged in the practice of accountancy in the Philippines.
+It does not apply to non-resident members.

 Analyze Cases Smarter, Faster